 In Consequentialism, the consequences of an action determine its ethics.
 In Deontology, the ethics of an act is determined if it is carried out according to one's duty to society.
 In Virtue Ethics, an act is ethical if it is carried out due to one's fundamental moral character, or virtue.
 We can consider the ethics of promoting fake treatments as if they are true in terms of the ethics of dishonesty and lying.

-"By a lie, a man...annihilates his dignity as a man."
+The father of Deontology, Immanual Kant, felt that lying was always unethical as it requires the violation of duty."By a lie, a man...annihilates his dignity as a man."
 Others feel that this is too restrictive and that there may be situations where civic duty calls for lying.
 However, it is hard to imagine a situation in which this applies to health care.

 Tim C. Mazur, Chief Operating Officer, Ethics and Compliance Officer Association (ECOA) states, "Though the nature of virtue ethics makes it difficult to assess the morality of individual acts, those who advocate this theory generally consider lying wrong because it opposes the virtue of honesty."